18F/18f.gsa.gov/content/posts/2020-02-06-even-with-a-design-system-you-still-need-a-designer.md

 - how we work
 excerpt: "The US Web Design System gives flexibility so teams can build the right solution for users, but there are still plenty of design decisions that teams need to make to be successful."
 image: /assets/blog/uswds2-launch/design-system-designer-banner.jpg
+image_alt: "Abstract page layouts to show how a design system can be adapted in creative ways by a designer"
 ---

 [The U.S. Web Design System (USWDS)](http://designsystem.digital.gov)